Home

 In 1905, Mary and George held "the neatest and most brilliant surprise party of the season" at their home at Potters' Mill to celebrate their son Logan's 17th birthday, reported the Connellsville Courier.
 "The evening was spent in games and music.
 Dainty refreshments were served at 10:30 and after wishing Logan many happy birthdays the assemblage departed for their respective homes, expressing themselves as having spent a very enjoyable evening."
 Among the attendees were Alice Collins, Mabel Leonard, Bessie Linderman, Ella Leonard, Celia Collins, Sadie Leonard, Jessie Potter, Mildred Potter and Edward Butler, Benjamin Leonard, John Collins, Ernest Butler, Mr. and Mrs. Dalton Potter and Mr. and Mrs. James Rush.

 George died of uremic poisoning at age 77 on June 6, 1910, caused by chronic inflammation of his bladder.
-He was buried beside with his first wife and infant children at Irwin Memorial Cemetery.
-His grave marker is seen here.
+He was laid to rest beside with his first wife and infant children at Irwin Memorial Cemetery.
 Son Charles was the informant for his official Pennsylvania certificate of death.

 Of their children, circa 1910, Clarence and Miriam resided in Youngstown, OH; Charles in Monessen, PA; Horace in Wyoming; Angeline in Montana; Joseph in Ohio; and Logan and Jessie in Ohiopyle.